 Located in Toronto’s east end, Danforth East York is a primarily residential neighbourhood.
 It offers access to multiple TTC subway stations and bus routes, making it easy to get downtown or to the historic Danforth Music Hall.

 It also happens to be one of the safest neighbourhoods in Toronto.
-In 2024, there were no homicides or shootings reported in the area, as well as significantly fewer incidents of robbery, assault, break-ins, and bicycle thefts than in other neighbourhoods
+In 2024, there were no homicides or shootings reported in the area, as well as significantly fewer incidents of robbery, assault, break-ins, and bicycle thefts than in other neighbourhoods.

 - 👥 Population: 18,201 (Toronto Police Service)